 Net sales.
-Net sales generated in 2021 showed an increase quarter to quarter driven by the demand for our products in spite of the COVID-19 pandemic that extended and deepened the weak macroeconomic environment prevailing at the end of 2020.
-In addition to these factors, sales were not affected by declines in average sales prices by competitors due to our offering lower prices, quality control and proprietary knowhow and technology compared to other laser cleaning companies with competing technologies.
+Net sales generated in 2022 were fairly level across all four quarters, driven by the constant demand for our products in spite of the economic downturn.
+Sales were unaffected by market pricing pressures, due to our lower prices, quality control, and proprietary knowhow as compared to other laser cleaning companies with competing technologies.